vyomasystems-lab/challenges-arpit306/FINAL_REPORT.md

 - Test Inputs: inp12= 0b00, inp13=0b11, sel=0b01101
 - Expected Output: out= 0b11
 - Observed Output in the DUT 0 (default case value ) is not equal to 0b11.
-  Since the observed output is not equal to the expected output therefore the given design has bugs.
+  Since the observed output is not equal to the expected output therefore the given design has bug.

 **BUG 1**
 ```